SciCatProject/scicatlive/README.md

 ## Add Your Local Configuration

-1. Add your local configuration to [config.local.js](./config/catamel/config.local.js)
+1. Add your local configuration to [config.env](./config/backend/config.env) and [config.json](./config/frontend/config.json)
-2. Uncomment the `volumes:` line and the line containing `config.local.js` in the catamel service section in [docker-compose.yaml](./docker-compose.yaml) (if commented)
+2. Make sure that the concerned `volumes:` lines in [docker-compose.yaml](./docker-compose.yaml) are uncommented
 3. Restart the docker containers